 QUARTERLY REPORTS

 FHWA requires ODOT to report on the “total project costs” for each federal-aid project, including costs that are state or locally funded or ineligible for federal reimbursement.
-ODOT’s supplemental project agreements require that LPAs “report the final cost of each phase of the project at the completion of each phase, as well as the Total Project Cost at the end of the Project” to the ODOT Certification mail box, with a copy to ODOT Regional Local Agency Liaison.
+ODOT’s supplemental project authorizations require that LPAs “report the final cost of each phase of the project at the completion of each phase, as well as the Total Project Cost at the end of the Project” to the ODOT Certification mailbox, with a copy to ODOT Regional Local Agency Liaison.
 In addition, ODOT is required to collect and report contract award and payment information to FHWA.

 For Certified LPA projects, project cost and contract payment information is collected through a quarterly reporting process.